 You can Add Billing Details at any time to save your payment information.

-There is a minimum charge of $3.
+There is a minimum charge of $3 ($30 for Bitcoin due to increased risk and security costs.)
 This covers the per-transaction fees charged by payment providers.
 If your outstanding balance was less than $3 at the time of renewal, the extra amount remains as a credit on your account.
 For example, if you owed $1 at renewal, we will charge you $3, and your account will then carry over a $2 credit into the next billing cycle.

 Need to change your plan?